Air

 - Airlines are required to compensate you if they damage your mobility equipment, such as a wheelchair (subject to maximum levels).

-The Regulation applies to all flights within the EU.
+The Regulation applies to all flights within the Uk and EU.

 The Consumer Council